- Class: Aves

 - Subspecies: casuarius - southern; bennetti - dwarf; unappendiculatus - northern

 Very old school.
-While all birds are descended from dinosaurs, the mysterious cassowary is thought to be more similar to ancient dinosaurs than other bird species.
+While all birds are descended from dinosaurs, the mysterious cassowary is thought to be more similar to ancient dinosaurs than most other birds.
 Large bodied with fierce claws, these flightless birds also have casques, a helmet-like structure atop the head, which many dinosaurs are believed to have had.

 Its booming call, which carries through the dense foliage, also harkens back to the dinosaurs.
 The loud, deep call, parts of which are too low in frequency for humans to hear, is likely amplified and projected through its casque.
-Some scientists believe the purpose of the bird’s helmet is to protect its head as it runs through the tangled forest, while others say it reflects the animal’s dominance.
+Some experts believe the purpose of the bird’s helmet is to protect its head as it runs through the tangled forest, while others say it is a reflection of dominance.
 Whatever its purpose, the casque is a stunning “accessory”!

 Birds of a feather.
 The cassowary has black, satin-like feathers on its neck, body, and tail.
 These drooping, shimmering feathers are similar to feathers of emus and ostriches.
 Skin on the cassowary’s neck and face is brightly colored blue and red.
 In the northern cassowary, skin may change color with mood.